 "Nelnet Servicing Agreement" means the Servicing Agreement between the Issuer and Nelnet Servicing.
+See the caption "LOAN SERVICING AND COLLECTIONS-Nelnet Servicing Agreement" in the body of this Official Statement.

 "Non-four-year School" means any school that is not a four-year college or a graduate school.